Creating predictions on datasets

 For multi-table files such as Microsoft Excel files with multiple sheets, only the first table will be imported.
 If data profiling fails for a table (for example, if it is empty), the file is not supported.

-When a user creates a prediction configuration, they are automatically assigned as the owner of that prediction configuration.
+When a user creates a prediction configuration, they are automatically assigned as the owner.

 Creating new predictions

-You can create new predictions from both the Deployment overview pane and the Dataset predictions pane.
+You can create new prediction configurations from both the Deployment overview pane and the Dataset predictions pane.

 Datasets can be uploaded via the hub.
 You can also upload a new dataset directly into Catalog from the prediction's dataset selection page.
 This dataset will then automatically be selected as the apply dataset for use in your prediction.
 To do so, click Add apply dataset and choose the file to upload.